Puppylove (2013 film): Plot

 Diane, a 14-year-old girl who lives with her younger brother Marc and her father Christian, is eager to explore her sexuality.
 When she visits her friend Antoine, the two strip naked and get into bed together.
 As Antoine kisses her and calls her beautiful, she tells him that she would prefer not to talk.
 He apologizes, and the two try to get comfortable in various sexual positions.
 Eventually, they are overcome by awkwardness and decide not to have sex.
 Antoine takes her back home.
 There, her father catches her watching hardcore pornography, and she ignores his demands that she turn it off.
 Exasperated, he leaves.

 During school, Diane's friends discuss whether losing one's virginity is painful.
-Diane meets with Antoine again, and they briefly hanged out together at his house.
-He requested that she stays, but she leaves for her own.
+Diane meets with Antoine again, and they briefly hang out together at his house.
+He requests that she stays, but she leaves for her own.
 Through her window, she sees her new neighbor, Julia, as the girl's father berates her.
 Annoyed, Julia pulls her curtains shut.
 As Diane and her family eat dinner, Julia introduces herself and requests help finding a local piano teacher.
 Christian and Diane promise to help.

 At school, Diane approaches Julia with the name of a piano teacher, but Julia says that she only said that to meet Diane.
 The two strike a friendship, and Diane invites Julia to a party.
 Julia tells her parents that she is sleeping over at Diane's house, but Christian expresses no concerns with Diane's attendance.
 Diane brushes off Antoine and leaves to find Julia, who is about to go on a car ride with two boys.
 Julia invites Diane to join her on condition that Diane does not attempt to stop Julia from doing anything.
 As Julia and a boy have sex, Diane and the other boy exit the car.
 After the second boy becomes aggressive and sexually harasses Diane, the girls walk home.